LISTEN TO THIS ARTICLE:

 Body image as a child and adult

 If people grow up in an environment (be it at home, at school, or elsewhere) where adults or peers are critical and negative about their body weight and appearance, they are more likely to develop eating disorders when they grow up.
-Jobs that have a focus on appearance can continue these trends into adulthood and make peoples’ body image problems even worse.
+Jobs that have a focus on appearance can continue these trends into adulthood and worsen body image problems.

 Adults with Binge Eating Disorder focus heavily on their body weight, and being overweight is crushing for their self-esteem.
 When people agonize over this, depressive feelings set in and make people even more likely to binge again.
 People binge at these low points because it relieves those negative feelings, if only for a short period before they return.